Parallel Pipeline configuration#

 Parsl configuration, line-by-line#

-This first line of the default configuration file presented above indicates that this is the parsl section (or table, to use TOML’s terminology) of our configuration file.
+This first line of the default configuration file presented above indicates that this is the Parsl section (or table, to use TOML’s terminology) of our configuration file.

 [parsl]